lezhnev74/lessthan12ms.com/texts/20210320-expression-evaluation-in-php/expr-eval.md

 # Evaluation Of Expressions In PHP (as of 7.4)

-In PHP an expression is something that can be evaluated to a single value.
+In programming languages an expression is something that can be evaluated to a single value.
 Like `5` is an expression that evaluates to integer 5, and `is_null(5)` is evaluated to boolean `false`.
 Expressions can be complex and contain many operators and function calls, also including parentheses that control the order of evaluation.
 See `abs(5 * (2 - 3))` evaluates to integer `5`.

 When we write a complex expression, we expect that the result is predictable.
 We could write a test to confirm that, but also it'd good to have a clear understanding of how PHP interprets expressions.
 The skill of evaluating expressions with